XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

 Once you have the layout set, let's get to creating an origin chain in our simple app.

-We will use under 62 lines of code to do this.

 ### Set up auto imports

 Before we begin, we need to make sure we set up auto imports so Android Studio automatically imports any classes that are needed by the Kotlin code.